 More than just their beauty, the garnet has held several symbolic meanings over the years.
-Ancient healers relied on garnets for healing power, as they believed that placing it in wounds would bring restoration.
-The Spanish believed that the garnet represented the sun, and some believed that the garnet would cure depression or protect against bad dreams.
+Ancient healers relied on them for healing power, as they believed that placing it in wounds would bring restoration.
+The Spanish believed that the garnet represented the sun, and some believed that the jewel would cure depression or protect against bad dreams.
 Throughout the world and amongst the different people groups, the garnet’s virtue has always been believed to include passion, true friendship, fidelity, success, self- esteem, loyalty, devotion, energy, faith, consistency, and truth.

 While most would recognize the garnet jewel as being a dark red hue, it can actually be found in a variety of colors.
 Depending on its chemical makeup, the gem can reflect colors of greens, oranges, yellows, and golds.
 So, if your birthday falls within this month but red is not your color- you have options!